WHAT TO DO IN JAGALCHI MARKET IN BUSAN? IS JAGALCHI MARKET WORTH VISITING?

-This market represents Busan and is famous all over the country.
-It only became a fish market after the Korean war.
+Jagalchi market represents Busan and is famous all over the country.
 If you visit Jagalchi, you can taste very fresh fish of all kinds.

-Jagalchi Market is the place where you can really see the lifestyle of the people born in Busan.
+Jagalchi Market is the place where you can really see and feel the lifestyle of the people born in Busan.
 Hence make sure to check it out, you won’t regret it…

 Jagalchi is a very exciting place, not to be missed if you visit Busan.
-The market is actually divided into two, there is the outside area much larger and indoor market with restaurants on the upper floor.
+The market is actually divided into two, there is the outside area much larger, and an indoor market with restaurants on the upper floor.

-Outisde the main building, you can see all the fishing boats going in and out the port.
+Outside the main building, you can see all the fishing boats going in and out of the port.
 The smell of the sea, the fish at the market, and all the locals enjoying delicious seafood make Jagalchi a unique attraction in Busan.